This Week’s Daily Banter Mail Bag! NSA Eavesdropping Bombshell, the Michelle Obama Heckler and the ‘Game of Thrones’ Season Finale!!!

 Ben: The scope of the surveilling going on by the NSA is truly shocking – and so is the complicity of companies like Google and Facebook.
 Is this Obama’s fault?
 Yes – he’s given the surveillance the green light, and even if he didn’t set it all in motion, he’s still culpable.
 To a certain degree, we’re going to have to accept living in a surveillance state.
 The technology that helps connect us with all our old friends around the world also gives companies the ability to find out exactly what we are up to pretty much all of the time.
 I personally don’t have too much of a problem with it if the information gathered about me is used to sell me crap through advertising, but that info going to the NSA is another story altogether.
 It’s a monumental breach of civil liberties and needs to be reversed.

-Bob: First of all, I think we’ve always known there was data-mining going on, but not to this insane extent.
-But yes, we have our very own surveillance state in which nothing seems private any more thanks to Mark Zuckerberg and The Facebook, which turns everything you ate for dinner into a public meme.
-I meant to say: thanks to eight years of Bush/Cheney scaring the piss out of everyone, we’re here, and I’m quite frankly shocked that so many people, especially the Republicans, are shocked.
-It’s as if prior to the NSA and AP stories, the Republicans were screaming, “We need eavesdropping!
+Bob: First of all, I think we’ve always known that this was going on.
+But yes, we have our very own surveillance state in which nothing seems private any more thanks to Mark Zuckerberg and The Facebook, which turns everything you ate for dinner into a public meme — wait, that’s not the NSA.
+Never mind.
+Seriously, I’m quite frankly shocked that so many people, especially the Republicans, are shocked.
+Prior to this NSA story, the Republicans were screaming, “We need eavesdropping!
 You can’t have a Constitution if you’re dead!!!
-Hussein is weak on the terrorism!
-Why does he suck so much at catching evildoers?!”
+Why does Obama suck so much at catching evildoers?!”
 And now, after the NSA story, everyone from Newt Gingrich to Ann Coulter is screaming, “Fuck you for spying, Obama!”
-But maybe now the Republicans will finally support the rolling back of the USA PATRIOT Act, the AUMF and the FISA eavesdropping laws.
-This way, they can go back to attacking Obama for being weak on the terrorism.
+But once the intelligence community is unraveled the far-right can go back to attacking Obama for being weak on the terrorism.

 Jessica: I don’t really understand the problem.
 I’ve always thought it incredibly useful to have someone or something who is also paying close attention to what I’m doing.
 It saves me losing stuff and saves me from getting lost in the wilderness.